david-cao/gRPCBenchmarks/blog.md

     }
 });
 ```
+Both `HttpUrlConnection` and the [OkHttp library](https://square.github.io/okhttp/) were used.

 TODO: Mention streaming?
 Streaming wasn't compared since it's an HTTP/2 specific feature (and since it blew HTTP JSON out of the water!)

 ### Results
 In terms of latency, gRPC is 5x-10x faster up to the 95th percentile, with averages of around 2 milliseconds for an end-to-end request.
 For bandwidth, gRPC is about 3x faster for small requests (100-1000 byte payload), and consistently 2x faster for large requests (10kb-100kb payload).
-To replicate these results or explore in more depth, check out our [repository]().
+To replicate these results or explore in more depth, check out our [repository](/github_readme).

 TODO: Battery measurements?